You can learn how to play the open position Em chord and CAGED Em shape!

 Let’s look at how this simple chord will become a “one out of five guides” to everything we do in minor on the guitar.

-Starting out as an open-position chord, we have a few options on how to fret it.
-This may vary from song to song so you need many songs in order to learn how to play this in context.
+Starting as an open-position chord, we have a few options on how to fret it.
+This may vary from song to song so you need many songs to learn how to play this chord in context.

 My beginner course will be enough to teach you how to play this chord using strumming, picking, and fingerpicking.

-You definitely need real songs, and lots of them in order to actually learn how to play the Em chord.
+You need real songs, and lots of them to learn how to play the Em chord.

 Once you can play it in the open position, we turn it into a chord shape.
 Here you can see it as a Chordacus image, both in the open position as well as a moveable chord shape at fret 12.